dinhkellie/wiki-to-ppt/README.md

 Everything.
 Front-end and back-end development.
 What HTTP requests are, how to create a Node app, working with external libraries.

 ## What's next for wiki-to-ppt
+Step 2: Optimize the resulting powerpoint based on the type of article.
+Right now it is best suited for articles about people, i.e. JK Rowling.
+Add more design functionality rather that just black text on white background.
+Step 3: Processing the entire article using NLP to extract other details rather than relying on the key facts box.
-Be able to input any type of article, not just from Wikipedia, most likely incorporating Natural Language Processing to discern important information.
+Future: Be able to input any type of article, not just from Wikipedia, most likely incorporating Natural Language Processing to discern important information.
 More design options for the PowerPoint like fonts/colors/themes and animations.

 THANK YOU TO ALL THE MENTORS WHO HELPED <3